RoyAmoyal/DL-Assignment1/README.md

  |  GMM |
  |  Picks |

+## Example of one of the datasets

-the SwissRoll data set is a 2-dimentional data looks like:
+The SwissRoll data set is a 2-dimentional data looks like:

 ![SwissRollData](SwissRollData.jpg)